Rolls-Royce unveils hybrid flying taxi at Farnborough

 "In the same way, we are introducing a hybrid propulsion system into this market because we think it gives you that range and capability."

-David Stewart, aviation and aerospace adviser and partner at Oliver Wyman, told AFP that the aerospace sector was facing pressure to become more environmentally friendly.
+David Stewart, aviation and aerospace adviser and partner at Oliver Wyman, said the aerospace sector was facing pressure to become more environmentally friendly.

-"I think that electrical propulsion is a potential disruptor to the way things are powered," said Mr Stewart, who will speak at Farnborough on Tuesday.

 Mr Watson added: "Over time you've got more electrical capability for bigger and bigger aircraft - and that's really what we are thinking about today.